symbiotejs/symbiote.js/README.md

 ### Key features:
 * Lifecycle control: now you really control it with a power of Custom Elements
 * Environment agnostic: seamless integration with any other popular framework, library or CMS
-* Based on modern web standards: Custom Elements, ES Modules & CSS Variables
+* Based on modern web standards: Custom Elements, ES Modules, CSS Variables, etc...
 * Close to native web-platform APIs: HTML, CSS, JavaScript - all you already familiar with
 * State management out of the box: very simple, flexible and performant
 * Zero dependency: `npm install... nothing`
 * CSP compatible: no need to use insecure flags (`'unsafe-inline'`) to make your code work
 * Advanced styling security for your solutions out of the box
-* Tag management automation: no more custom tag names collisions
+* Tag management automation: no more custom tag name collisions
 * Efficient template replication: just native browser parsing and cloning, no any additional slowing processing stage for the template literals
 * Object model matters: access to the direct properties and methods of the DOM elements.
 Unlike many other libraries, DOM is not hidden behind abstract layers
 * Extensible: use library included extensions or create your own